-The foundations of the club were laid in 1937 when four young Halesowen athletes joined Birchfield Harriers Athletic Club.
+The foundations of the club began in 1937 when 4 young Halesowen athletes joined Birchfield Harriers Athletic.

 The cost of travelling in those days was a problem and the four looked for more local facilities for training and moved into the local Baptist church using the cellar for changing rooms.
 In 1940 a number of cyclists joined the athletes and on 26th September 1940 they began training at Halesowen Technical College where they were able to use the gymnasium and take part in keep fit classes.

 On 3rd October 1942 Eighteen members of Birchfield Harriers resigned and so Halesowen A&CC was born.
 The cycling section came into existence on 27th September 1943.

 During 1943 the decision was taken to look for land where a club facility could be developed.
 After much searching 11 acres of very wet marshland was purchased from Lord Cobham in Manor Lane Halesowen, with interest free loans from four members of the club.
 Work began in 1946 to form an athletic and cycle track using 100,000 tons of clinker from Birmingham Corporation.
 Local contractor A & J Mucklow & Co.
 Ltd carried out the works, which were opened on the 6th August 1949.

 Drainage problems always existed due to the nature of the original ground.
 The decision was taken in 1964 to raise the level of the whole track by 1 metre.
 A 400m cycling track was build by RM Douglas which is the foundation of the track in use today.
 A refurbishment was undertaken in 1994 and a complete resurfacing contract undertaken in 2004.
 The weights room was rebuilt in 1990 and a tartan 4-lane athletic track replaced the original grass track in 1996.

 Many famous athletes and cyclists have taken part in competition at Manor Abbey Stadium including National Champions, Commonwealth and Olympic riders.